On this page

 Our internal audit (staff login required) is an audit and advisory service for the department including corporate office, schools, and preschools.
 It helps us by identifying improvements in risk management, control and corporate governance processes, systems and practices.

-We participate in various national and state agreements which include performance reporting activities.
+We participate in various national and state agreements that include performance reporting activities.

 South Australia has agreed to national performance reporting that includes: